webix-hub/docs/data/api/refs/ui.pivot.md

 - api/link/ui.pivot_container_config.md - an html container (or its id) where the component needs initializing
 - api/link/ui.pivot_css_config.md - the name of a css class that will be applied to the view container
 - api/link/ui.pivot_data_config.md - JavaScript array containing data for the component
-- api/link/ui.pivot_datafeed_config.md - the URL that the component will use to reload data during binding
 - api/link/ui.pivot_datathrottle_config.md - sets the polling interval (the time period between the completion of a network request and the next request for data)
 - api/link/ui.pivot_datatype_config.md - the type of loaded data
 - api/link/ui.pivot_disabled_config.md - indicates whether an item is enabled or not
 - api/ui.pivot_fieldmap_config.md - defines custom labels for fields
 - api/ui.pivot_filterlabelalign_config.md - sets the horizontal alignment of the filters' labels in Pivot Chart
 - api/ui.pivot_filterlabelwidth_config.md - sets the width of the filters' labels
-- api/ui.pivot_filterminwidth_config.md - sets the minimal width of filters (both input and label) in the header of the chart
+- api/ui.pivot_filterminwidth_config.md - sets the minimal width of filters (both input and label) in the pivot header
-- api/ui.pivot_filterwidth_config.md - sets the width of filters (both input and label) in the header of the chart
+- api/ui.pivot_filterwidth_config.md - sets the width of filters (both input and label) in the pivot header
 - api/link/ui.pivot_gravity_config.md - sets the view gravity (1 by default)
 - api/link/ui.pivot_height_config.md - sets the height of the component
 - api/link/ui.pivot_hidden_config.md - defines whether the view will be hidden initially